duckdb/duckdb-web/docs/sql/query_syntax/with.md

 #### Tree traversal

 `WITH RECURSIVE` can be used to traverse trees.
-For example, take a hiearchy of tags:
+For example, take a hierarchy of tags:

 ![](with-recursive-tree-example.png)